Xaque8787/roux/README.md

 4. Access the application at `http://localhost:8000`

 5. Complete the initial setup by creating an admin user

+Note: The `docker-compose.yml` file uses pre-built images from GitHub Container Registry.
+For local development with builds, use `docker-compose.local.yml` instead.

 ### Local Development (Bare Metal)